yliess86/PhDThesis/thesis.md

 ### Outline

-The first part of this thesis (chapters [1](#ch:introduction)-[3](#ch:methodology)) provides context to the recent advances in generative +ai and introduces the +cv task of user-guided automatic lineart colorization, its challenges, and our contributions to the field.
+The first part of this thesis (chapters [1](#sec:introduction)-[3](#sec:methodology)) provides context to the recent advances in generative +ai and introduces the +cv task of user-guided automatic lineart colorization, its challenges, and our contributions to the field.
 It then provides additional background, from +dl first principles to current architectures used in modern generative +nn, and introduces the methodology used throughout the entire document.
 This part should be accessible to the majority, experts and non-experts, and serve as an introduction to the field.

-The second part (chapters [4](#ch:contrib-1)-[7](#ch:contrib-4)) presents our contributions, some of which have previously been presented in [@hati_2019; @hati_2023].
+The second part (chapters [4](#sec:contrib-1)-[7](#sec:contrib-4)) presents our contributions, some of which have previously been presented in [@hati_2019; @hati_2023].
 It introduces into detail our recipe for sourcing and curating consistent and qualitative datasets for automatic lineart colorization, PaintsTorch [@hati_2019] our first double generator +gan conditioned on user strokes, StencilTorch [@hati_2023] our in-painting reformulation introducing the use of masks to allow the emergence of iterative workflow and collaboration with the machine, and finally StablePaint, an exploration of the use of +ddm models for variations qualitative exploration.

-The third and final part (chapters [7](#ch:ethdical-and-societal-impact)-[8](#ch:conclusion)) offers a detailed reflection on this thesis's contributions and more generally about the field of generative +ai ethical and societal impact, identifies the remaining challenges and discusses future work.
+The third and final part (chapters [7](#sec:ethdical-and-societal-impact)-[8](#sec:conclusion)) offers a detailed reflection on this thesis's contributions and more generally about the field of generative +ai ethical and societal impact, identifies the remaining challenges and discusses future work.

 The code base for the experiments and contributions is publicly available on GitHub at [https://github.com/yliess86](https://github.com/yliess86).

 \newpage{}

-## Background {#ch:background}
+## Background {#sec:background}

 This chapter introduces the reader to the field of [+dl]{.full} from first principles to the current architectures used in modern generative +ai.
 The first section (section [1](#sec:history)) presents a brief history of +ai to ground this technical dissertation into its historical context.
 The following sections (sections [2](#sec:core)-[4](#sec:attention)) are discussing the first principles of modern +dl from the early Perceptron to more modern frameworks such as [+llm]{.full .plural}.